 There is so much information available regarding the practice of search engine optimisation (SEO) that it can be difficult at times for financial advisers to know what to do and what not to do.
 There are so-called experts selling their tips and ‘advice’ online, and unfortunately many of the methods they are teaching can actually damage your website from ranking online.

 When managing your own SEO efforts, business owners should not only know what tactics are effective but also those that can land your site in big trouble if used.
+There are good types of SEO services and bad, it litterally pays to have the edge marketing wise over the competition, owners need to know the difference.
 The content on your site should be relevant to your business and to your clients, and you shouldn’t try any sneaky manoeuvres to try to game Google’s algorithms.

 Here are four bad yet common SEO practices that could damage your website’s search rankings:

 There are thousands of sites and services that will try to convince you to pay for getting droves of other sites to link to yours.
 For a minimal amount of money, you can arrange to have hundreds of links pointing back to your website.
 But what are the sites that will be linking to yours?
 Will they be related to the financial services industry?
 Will they be reputable?